AbdulSamadMalik/AbdulSamadMalik/README.md

-- 👋 Hi, I’m Abdul Samad Malik
+👋 Hi, I’m Abdul Samad Malik

-- ✨ I like to create apps that help people in their daily tasks
+✨ I like to create web apps & websites that help people in their day to day tasks

-- 👀 I’m interested in Web & Android Development
+👀 I’m interested in Web & Android Development

-- 🌱 Currently I’m learning React, Angular and Flutter
+🌱 Currently I’m learning Svelte, Gatsby, Python & Flutter

-- 📫 You can contact me at asmalik.dev@gmail.com
+📫 You can contact me at asmalik.dev@gmail.com